Logo - Business Development Bank of Canada - BDC

 You are also prohibited from including certain Canadian provincial names and abbreviations in federal corporate names.

-7. Your name cannot be associated with a government body or financial institution
+Your name cannot be associated with a government body or financial institution regulated by the laws of Canada

 Exceptions can be made if you obtain written consent from the party in question.

-Avoid misdescriptive names.
-Your proposed corporate name cannot mislead about:
+Avoid misleading names.
+Your proposed corporate name cannot misrepresent:

 For example, you should not call your corporation “Sam’s Fresh Vegetables Inc.” if you are going to sell canned veggies.
 You cannot use the word “organic” if your products are not certified.

-9. Your business name must end with one of seven mandatory legal terms
+Your corporate name must end with one of seven mandatory legal terms

-The name of your business corporation has to have one of the following legal terms, either in French or English:
+The name of your business corporation must include one of the following legal terms, either in French or English:

 • Incorporated